jruels/automation-dev/labs/setup-ansible/index.md

-## Create a Simple Ansible Inventory
+## On the Controller create a simple Ansible inventory

 Create and enter a working directory